4.8

 Cornering

 Cornering is also monitored by insurance companies because drivers who enter turns too quickly often crash.
-Telematics devices keep track of both the speed that cars enter a corner or bend and how aggressively they are being steered.
+Telematics devices keep track of both the speed at which cars enter a corner or bend and how aggressively they are being steered.

 Are There Any Downsides to Usage Based Car Insurance?

-You may be wondering if the data gathered by telematics devices can be used by insurance companies to justify rate increases, deny claims or cancel policies.
-These are legitimate concerns, and they have been addressed by lawmakers in some provinces.
-In Ontario, telematics data can only be used to develop driver profiles and calculate discounts.
-Using the information to raise rates, decide claims or terminate policies is prohibited.
-In Quebec, usage-based insurance providers are allowed to use telematics data to impose surcharges on drivers they consider risky.
+In Ontario, telematics data can only be used to calculate discounts.
+Using the information to raise rates, deny claims or cancel policies is prohibited.
+In Quebec, insurers are allowed to use telematics data to impose surcharges.

 Is Usage Based Insurance Available Throughout Canada?